 Learn more at www.beckmanoralmotor.com.

-We have 3 therapist who have been trained in the SOS (Sequential Oral Sensory) Approach to feeding for picky and problem feeders.
+We have 3 therapists who are trained in the SOS (Sequential Oral Sensory) Approach to feeding for picky and problem feeders.
 The SOS Approach focuses on increasing a child’s comfort level by exploring and learning about the different properties of food and allows a child to interact with food in a playful, non-stressful way, beginning with the ability to tolerate the food in the room and in front of him/her; then moving on to touching, kissing, and eventually tasting and eating foods.

 Learn more online, http://www.sosapproach-conferences.com/about-us/sos-approach-to-feeding.